Skip to main content

 6 mentions Positive Neutral Negative

-The atmosphere of the game is generally praised for its immersive terror and exploration potential, despite some criticisms regarding sound design and graphical quality.
-While the level design contributes positively to the experience, players suggest improvements such as clearer objectives and varied music to enhance the overall ambiance.
-Overall, it appeals to fans of atmospheric horror, though some technical glitches detract from the experience.
+The game's atmosphere is generally praised for its immersive terror and decent level design, though some users note that the sound design can be monotonous and the graphics could be improved.
+While the atmosphere effectively contributes to the horror experience, clearer objectives and enhanced audio options could further elevate the gameplay.
+Overall, it appeals to fans of atmospheric horror games despite some technical glitches.

 • “I was really enjoying the game; great atmosphere, the level design is decent, and there's a lot to explore.
-The sound design is okay, but it might be too monotonous at times.”
+The sound design is okay but might be too monotonous at times.”

 • “I would prefer this game to keep the scare value exclusively on atmosphere, but it is still a cool game to experience!”